 });

-// Grab all the row data
+// Get all row data in a flat array

-const rowData = ds.data();
+const rowData = ds.rowData("flat");